 It’s also free from many common allergens such as gluten, dairy and eggs, so perfect if you’re cooking for someone that needs to avoid these things.

-My husband Jon has a long commute to work, which means that the boys can’t wait for him to get home before having their dinner.
-As a result I’ll quite often end up cooking twice.
-As you can imagine, cooking (and then cleaning up) twice can take up a fair bit of my evening, so I like Jon’s dinners to be as quick and hassle-free as possible, with minimal cleaning up if I can help it.
+Because of work and general family life, I’ll quite often end up cooking twice.
+As you can imagine, cooking (and then cleaning up) twice can take up a fair bit of my evening, so I like my dinner to be as quick and hassle-free as possible, with minimal cleaning up if I can help it.

 A few variations